jpaetsch/ImplementationPractice/DataStructures/LinkedList/py/README.md

 ```
 pyenv virtualenv <version> <name>
 ```
-Set the current directory to automatically activate this shell:
+As an aside, you can let the current directory automatically activate this shell if following the setup guide from the pyenv documentation:
 ```
 pyenv local <name>
 ```